-Students who have studied Spanish in high school will take a placement exam.
-Language placement exams will also be administered for students who have acquired a level of proficiency in Spanish in a non-classroom setting (e.g. native speakers, home use of Spanish or study abroad), and for those students who have a lapse of a year or more in their language studies.
+A Spanish placement exam is required for students who have taken any Spanish classes in high school.
+The placement test is also required for students who have acquired a level of proficiency in Spanish in a non-classroom setting (e.g., native speakers, heritage speakers - home use - of Spanish or study abroad), and for those students who have a lapse of a year or more in their language studies.